Mueller Water Products (NYSE:MWA) Sets New 1-Year High at $15.05

-Mueller Water Products, Inc. (NYSE:MWA) hit a new 52-week high during trading on Tuesday .
+Mueller Water Products, Inc. (NYSE:MWA)’s stock price reached a new 52-week high during trading on Tuesday .
 The stock traded as high as $15.05 and last traded at $15.01, with a volume of 24148 shares trading hands.
 The stock had previously closed at $15.01.

-Separately, Zacks Investment Research upgraded Mueller Water Products from a “hold” rating to a “buy” rating and set a $17.00 price target for the company in a research note on Tuesday.
-One research analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and an average price target of $14.00.
+Separately, Zacks Investment Research downgraded shares of Mueller Water Products from a “buy” rating to a “hold” rating in a report on Wednesday.
+Two research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+The stock has an average rating of “Buy” and an average target price of $14.00.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, May 20th.
-Stockholders of record on Monday, May 10th were given a dividend of $0.055 per share.
-This represents a $0.22 annualized dividend and a dividend yield of 1.47%.
-The ex-dividend date was Friday, May 7th.
-Mueller Water Products’s dividend payout ratio (DPR) is 42.31%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, May 20th.
+Stockholders of record on Monday, May 10th were given a $0.055 dividend.
+The ex-dividend date of this dividend was Friday, May 7th.
+This represents a $0.22 dividend on an annualized basis and a dividend yield of 1.49%.
+Mueller Water Products’s payout ratio is presently 42.31%.

-A number of institutional investors have recently made changes to their positions in MWA.
-Harvest Fund Management Co.
-Ltd bought a new stake in shares of Mueller Water Products during the first quarter valued at approximately $30,000.
-NEXT Financial Group Inc acquired a new position in Mueller Water Products during the 1st quarter valued at about $54,000.
-Lazard Asset Management LLC lifted its position in shares of Mueller Water Products by 142.5% during the first quarter.
-Lazard Asset Management LLC now owns 4,622 shares of the industrial products company’s stock valued at $64,000 after purchasing an additional 2,716 shares in the last quarter.
-HM Payson & Co. purchased a new position in Mueller Water Products during the first quarter worth about $70,000.
-Finally, Russell Investments Group Ltd. bought a new stake in Mueller Water Products in the 1st quarter worth about $121,000.
-88.45% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+BlackRock Inc. boosted its position in shares of Mueller Water Products by 2.2% in the first quarter.
+BlackRock Inc. now owns 13,233,458 shares of the industrial products company’s stock valued at $183,814,000 after acquiring an additional 283,521 shares during the period.
+Price T Rowe Associates Inc. MD boosted its position in shares of Mueller Water Products by 4.5% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 7,976,765 shares of the industrial products company’s stock valued at $110,797,000 after acquiring an additional 344,203 shares during the period.
+Franklin Resources Inc. boosted its position in shares of Mueller Water Products by 4.4% in the first quarter.
+Franklin Resources Inc. now owns 7,277,184 shares of the industrial products company’s stock valued at $101,080,000 after acquiring an additional 308,001 shares during the period.
+Eaton Vance Management boosted its position in shares of Mueller Water Products by 16.5% in the first quarter.
+Eaton Vance Management now owns 5,088,631 shares of the industrial products company’s stock valued at $70,681,000 after acquiring an additional 721,883 shares during the period.
+Finally, FIL Ltd boosted its position in shares of Mueller Water Products by 2.2% in the first quarter.
+FIL Ltd now owns 2,749,875 shares of the industrial products company’s stock valued at $38,196,000 after acquiring an additional 59,127 shares during the period.
+88.45% of the stock is owned by institutional investors.

 Mueller Water Products Company Profile (NYSE:MWA)